-OTHER: One of my clients got into the Spaulding, Stone Coast, and University of California-Riverside MFA programs based on stories that we worked on together (chose UCR).
-Another author got into The Writer’s Foundry at St. Joseph’s College and The University of Baltimore.
+WRITING PROGRAMS / MFAS: One of my clients got into the Spaulding, Stone Coast, and University of California-Riverside MFA programs based on stories that we worked on together (chose UCR).
+Another author got into Columbia University, The Writer’s Foundry at St. Joseph’s College and The University of Baltimore.
 A third student just got into the Emerson College Master of Fine Arts in Popular Fiction Writing program, with a full ride—the prestigious Emerson Community Scholarship.
 This student hired me to edit work privately and took several of my classes as well.

 We can finally announce the full table of contents for Burnt Tongues (Medallion Press) a collection of transgressive short stories edited by Chuck Palahniuk, Dennis Widmyer and myself.
 Out in 2014.

 Charlie by Chris Lewis Carter